Nearly half of top EU businesses cut UK investment

 It finds that despite European outrage over Brexit, 95 percent of companies in the countries surveyed say that the U.K. is important to their business.

-Eric Lasry, a partner at the law firm, said that, “Ultimately, business people don’t want the relationship with the U.K. to break down completely.”
+“Ultimately, business people don’t want the relationship with the U.K. to break down completely,” said Eric Lasry, a partner at the law firm.

-The survey finds that European businesses support a post-Brexit trade deal that is as close as possible, and three quarters say the EU should also make concessions to the U.K. to secure a functioning trading relationship.
+The survey finds that European businesses support a post-Brexit deal that keeps trade relations as close as possible to the existing conditions, and three quarters say the EU should also make concessions to the U.K. to secure a functioning trading relationship.

+Yet over half of business leaders believe their views are not well represented.
+Last month, the EU’s chief Brexit negotiator, Michel Barnier, warned that Britain must face “consequences” for leaving the EU, an antagonistic stance that doesn’t sit well with business leaders.

+Animosity between the EU and the U.K. has slowed Brexit negotiations, and there is an increasing risk that the U.K. and EU will not reach an effective agreement on future trade relations by the time Britain officially leaves in March next year.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.